alexa-samples/skill-sample-python-first-skill/module-3/README.md

 ask-sdk-s3-persistence-adapter
 ```

-Your requirements.text file should now look like:
+Your requirements.txt file should now look like:

 ```
 boto3==1.9.216